PatrickEODonnell/sets-and-reps/README.md

 # sets-and-reps

-An simple timer to use while working out.
+A simple timer to use while working out.
 Use with/without adding exercises.
 Save your sets and combine to build custom workouts.
 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).